SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

-``ExpressibleByFloatLiteral`` for floating-point literals, ``ExpressibleByStringLiteral`` for string literals, ``ExpressibleByBooleanLiteral`` for Boolean literals, and ``ExpressibleByExtendedGraphemeClusterLiteral`` for single literals that contain only a single extended grapheme cluster.
+``ExpressibleByFloatLiteral`` for floating-point literals, ``ExpressibleByStringLiteral`` for string literals, ``ExpressibleByBooleanLiteral`` for Boolean literals, ``ExpressibleByUnicodeScalarLiteral`` for single literals that contain only a single Unicode scalar, and ``ExpressibleByExtendedGraphemeClusterLiteral`` for single literals that contain only a single extended grapheme cluster.
 For example, ``Int8`` conforms to the ``ExpressibleByIntegerLiteral`` protocol,